ickb/proposal/README.md

 As seen in [iCKB/CKB Exchange Rate Calculation](#ickbckb-exchange-rate-calculation) for each deposit and receipt the equivalent amount of iCKB is well defined.
 The only difference being the incentivization: requesting the withdrawal from an oversized deposit is incentivized by a 10% discount on the amount exceeding a standard deposit.

+As usual, a valid transaction must also include at least one cell in input with iCKB Owner Lock, still this requirement is trivially satisfied as the input deposits, the ones being withdrawed from, are locked with an iCKB Owner Lock.

 Summing up, when withdrawing, these rules must be followed:

 - The iCKB value of receipts and deposits is calculated as